Glendale Denied Workers' Compensation Attorney

 What Do I Do If My Workers' Compensation Claim Is Denied?

 If your workers’ compensation claim has been denied by your employers’ insurance, you can appeal the decision.
 Appeals must be filed within strict deadlines and the process can be complicated.
-In order to seek the payment that you may be entitled to, contact a board-certified workers’ compensation attorney from the Law Offices of Wax & Wax.
+In order to seek the payment that you may be entitled to, contact a workers’ compensation attorney from the Law Offices of Wax & Wax.
 We have over 100 years of combined experience helping clients throughout Glendale, Santa Clarita, Burbank, and the greater Los Angeles area.

 Why Was My Workers' Compensation Claim Denied?